-Should the student wish to further pursue the appeal for reinstatement, the student may address a second written appeal to the Associate Dean of the Programs in Speech-Language and Communication Disorders (SLCD).
+Should the student wish to pursue the appeal for reinstatement, the student may address a second written appeal to the Executive Director of the Programs in Speech-Language and Communication Disorders (SLCD).
 This letter must be received within 15 days of receipt of the SPARC's decision.
-The Associate Dean will render a decision and the student will be notified of the decision by certified and regular mail.
+The Executive Director will render a decision and the student will be notified of the decision by certified and regular mail.

-Should the student wish to further pursue the appeal for reinstatement, a third and final appeal process may be initiated through the Office of Student Judicial Affairs.
-The student may file a grievance within 15 days of receipt of the Associate Dean's decision.
+Should the student wish to pursue the appeal for reinstatement, a third and final appeal process may be initiated through the Office of Student Judicial Affairs.
+The student may file a grievance within 15 days of receipt of the Executive Director's decision.
 The grievance will undergo a review by committee and the student will receive written notification of the decision.

-The responsibility for course examinations, assignments, and grades resides with the expertise of faculty members who are uniquely qualified by their training and experience.
+Note: The responsibility for course examinations, assignments, and grades resides with the expertise of faculty members who are uniquely qualified by their training and experience.
 Such evaluations and grades are the prerogative of the instructor and are not subject to formal appeal unless there is compelling evidence of discrimination, arbitrary or capricious action, and/or procedural irregularities.

-FSE Policy 3.05 - Doctoral Students (Ed.D.)
+FSE Policy 3.05 - Doctoral Students